-Insurance companies are regulated by the Civil Code and acts of the Kyrgyz Republic such as Organization of Insurance Act,129 Mandatory Insurance of Employer Civil Liability for Occupational Injury or Death Act130, Mandatory Insurance of Carrier Civil Liability to Passengers Act131, Mandatory Insurance of Civil Liability of Carriers of Hazardous Cargoes Act132, Mandatory Insurance of Civil Liability of Entities Operating Hazardous Facilities Act133, Peculiarities of Crop Insurance Act134, Mandatory Insurance of Civil Liability of Vehicle Owners Act135, Mandatory Insurance of Residential Premises against Fire and Natural Disasters Act136 and other normative legal acts.
+Insurance companies are regulated by the Civil Code and acts of the Kyrgyz Republic such as Organization of Insurance Act, Mandatory Insurance of Employer Civil Liability for lnjury or Death Act.
+Occupational Mandatory Insurance of Carrier Civil Liability to Passengers Act, Mandatory Insurance of Civil Liability of Carriers of Hazardous Cargoes Act, Mandatory Insurance of Civil Liability of Entities Operating Hazardous Facilities Act 170, Peculiarities of Crop Insurance Act171, Mandatory Insurance of Civil Liability of Vehicle Owners Act, Mandatory Insurance of Residential Premises against Fire and Natural Disasters Act and other normative legal acts.